enukeWebDev/enukeWebDev/README.md

 ### Hi there 👋
-- 🔭 I recently graduated at Lighthouse Labs Full Stack Web Development Bootcamp.
+- 🔭 Diploma Full Stack Web Development Bootcamp - Feb.
+2022 Graduate - Lighthouse Labs
- - 🌱 I’m currently learning Web Development.
+ - 🌱 I'm currently looking for an opportunity as Junior Full Stack Web Developer.
- - 👯 I’m looking to collaborate on real world projects to enhance my skill set.
- - 🤔 I’m looking for help with connecting / networking in Web Develpoment industry.
  - 💬 Ask me about my learning journey and my career change to become a Web Developer.
  - 📫 How to reach me:
    * Email: ericknuque23@gmail.com